Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: The Corpora

 Databases that do provide comprehensive music score information are typically limited to single-singer recordings \cite{liu2022diffsinger, wang22b_interspeech, shi2022muskits, jsutsong, ogawa2021tohoku, saino2006hmm}.
 In contrast, M4Singer \cite{zhang2022m4singer} and SingStyle111 \cite{dai2023singstyle111} feature 20 and 8 singers, respectively, but offer less than 2 hours of singing voice per artist.

-In comparison, ACE-Opencpop and KiSing-V2 stand out with their coverage of approximately 30 singers each, representing the broadest singer diversity in SVS corpora.
-Moreover, ACE-Opencpop offers an extensive data size exceeding 100 hours, facilitating large-scale singing synthesis research.
-KiSing-V2 is particularly notable for its focus on the melisma technique, offering a unique dimension to singing voice studies.
+In comparison, ACE-Opencpop and ACE-KiSing stand out with their coverage of approximately 30 singers each, representing the 3rd and 4th largest diversity of singers in SVS corpora, respectively.
+Moreover, ACE-Opencpop offers more than 100 hours of data, which is conducive to large-scale singing synthesis research.
+ACE-KiSing is particularly noteworthy for its focus on the melisma technique, offering a unique dimension to singing voice studies.